mattgreen/lucid.fish/README.md

 **Back up your existing prompt before doing this!**

-**Note:** use a recent version of fisher (3.3.2) in order to install this repo, due to this repo's use of `main` as the default branch.

 Or install it manually.
 It's only one file, after all.

 ## Performance